ukane-philemon/scomp/README.md

 3. Create a class.
 4. Add a student record to an existing class.
 5. Compute class report.
-6. Query class record
+6. Query class record.
-7. Query student record
+7. Query student record.
 8. Query all existing classes.

 # Limitations ⚠️